 Ultima 40 Power Handling & Installation

 The normal connection is the easiest and most conventional way of connecting speakers.
 This makes use of the internal crossover through a single cable connection between the speakers and your amplifier or receiver.
-There is a bridge plate so you only have to connect the cable to one pair of binding posts.
+There is a bridge plate, so you only have to connect the cable to one pair of binding posts.

 Teufel Ultima 40 Active

-The Ultima 40 Active feature a primary active speaker which powers the second passive speaker.
+The Ultima 40 Active feature a primary active speaker that powers the second passive speaker.
 The primary speaker offers a lot in terms of inputs and tuning.
 Inputs include optical, RCA line (with sensitivity attenuation), and Bluetooth.
 You also have an HDMI ARC to connect to your TV.
 If you want to connect a subwoofer, there is a sub out with separate attenuation.

 How Does the Teufel Ultima 40 Sound?